CP1401/Practicals/checkpoints/checkpoint_02.md

 **This checkpoint IS an assessed practical, but is also a collection of practice exercises for self-evaluation based on things you should know by now (nothing new).**
 You DO need to submit your (own) work, even though solutions are provided.

-Solutions for these checkpoint questions are provided as worked solution demonstration videos in your LearnJCU site (or live lecture/recording).
+Solutions for these checkpoint questions are (will be) provided as worked solution demonstration videos in your LearnJCU site (or live lecture/recording).
+But please do your own solutions before watching ours!

 ### Use Docstrings
 Please watch the checkpoint 2 video lecture on docstrings before starting this work.